Logopolis: Broadcast and reception

+Critical response

 Paul Cornell, Martin Day, and Keith Topping wrote of the serial in The Discontinuity Guide (1995), deeming it "a magnificent farewell."
-Patrick Mulkern of Radio Times awarded the episode four stars out of five.
+In 2011, Patrick Mulkern of Radio Times awarded the serial four stars out of five.
 Much praise was given to Baker's performance, writing, "He's brooding, sparky and never for a second looks ready to give up."
 In The Greatest Show in the Galaxy: The Discerning Fan's Guide to Doctor Who, Marc Schuster and Tom Powers deemed the episode "melancholy yet fascinating."
-In Doctor Who: The Episode Guide, Marc Campbell awarded the episode a 10 out of 10, praising it for "its weighty subject matter and the enormous scale of its threat."
-Conversely, Andrew Blair of Den of Geek felt the episode lacked pathos and regarded it as " a missed opportunity."
+In Doctor Who: The Episode Guide, Marc Campbell awarded the serial a 10 out of 10, praising it for "its weighty subject matter and the enormous scale of its threat."
+Conversely, Andrew Blair of Den of Geek felt the serial lacked pathos and regarded it as "a missed opportunity."
 Charlie Jane Anders called it "A moody, dark saga about computational engineering, that never quite gels as a story and has a nonsensical ending."